 Why Mechanical Floating Has Become the UK Trade Standard

-Choosing the Right Pad or Sponge for Each Application
+How to Choose the Right Pad or Sponge for Each Application

 The versatility of a modern render smoothing machine lies not in the motor unit itself but in the interchangeable pads and sponges attached to it.
 Each consumable is designed for a specific stage of the finishing process, and selecting the wrong one can damage the render surface or produce an inconsistent texture.
+The decision framework breaks into three clear stages — substrate preparation, levelling, and final texturing — with a dedicated pad type for each.

 Sponge Pads for Smoothing and Levelling